How It Works

 Funding

-Supports structured participation models such as funding rounds, community backing, or investor allocation.
+Supports structured participation models such as funding rounds, community backing, sponsorship, or investor allocation.

-Handles the logic for distributing revenue, profit, yield, or other outcomes transparently.
+Handles the logic for distributing revenue, profit, yield, royalties, or other outcomes transparently.

 Start Small